TheThingsNetwork/docs/_guides/arduino/_usage.md

 ## Activate

-In the [`setup()`](https://www.arduino.cc/en/Reference/setup) function, after initialising the library, we have to activate the device.
+In the [`setup()`](https://www.arduino.cc/en/Reference/setup) function, after initializing the library, we have to activate the device.

 There are two ways to activate your device.